dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson4_function_notation.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about function notation and evaluating functions in a way that's engaging and practical.
+This guide provides everything you need to know about function notation and evaluating functions in a way that's engaging and practical.
 Each section includes:
 - Clear explanations in everyday language
-- Real-world examples that connect to teen interests
+- Real-world examples that connect to your interests
 - Step-by-step activities to practice concepts
 - Tips for addressing common confusion points